dtcenter/METdataio/docs/Users_Guide/load_data.rst

   * - Solution:
     - This error is caused when attempting to load data into a database that does not exist.
 You will need to create the database, set up the appropriate privileges as outlined above, and load the schema using the mv_mysql.sql file.

+  * -  Error:
+    -  /full-path-to/xyz.xml is not valid and may contain a recursive payload or an excessively large payload

+  * - Solution:
+    - This error is typically encountered when one of the following conditions exist as a result of failing the XML validation step:

+         - the order of the elements in your XML specification file is inconsistent with the order expected
+         - your XML specification file is missing one or more mandatory elements
+         - one or more elements has exceeded size limits specified in the XML schema
+         - you have addition XML elements that are not expected

+       **Refer to the section **Create the XML Specification File** to verify that your XML specification file is correct.**